 2019 Vault Rankings

-Since its start as the provider of disappearing photos and texts, Snap has added to its portfolio of user products services to keep users entertained and engaged.
+Since its start as the provider of disappearing photos and texts, Snap has added to its portfolio of user products and services to keep users entertained and engaged.
 It has been particularly effective in reaching a younger demographic.
-Most of Snap's users are between 18 and 34, with its most engaged users younger than 25.
-Users younger than 25 visited Snapchat more than 20 times and spent more than 30 minutes on it a day on average.
-The numbers for users 25 and older were 12 visits a day for about 20 minutes.
 The 18-34 age group is a golden demo for advertisers trying to reach people with disposable income who haven't established their brand loyalty.
-Those users have embraced Snapchat with its entertaining features and user interface and its
+The company's most engaged users are younger than 25.

-The key question for Snap is its ability to develop new products that keep current users and attract new ones.
-It faces competition from Facebook and its Instagram and WhatsApp apps,
+The key challenge for Snap is its ability to develop new products that keep current users and attract new ones as it faces intense competition from Twitter, Facebook's Instagram and WhatsApp apps, and China's TikTok.
+Some say Snapchat's focus on young users gives it a clear advantage over Facebook, which skews older.

 2772 DONALD DOUGLAS LOOP N